pkelly916/random-vers/README.md

 Very basic script to intercept CTCP version requests and respond with a version from versions.txt.

 # Installation
-Copy "randomverion.pl" to $irssidir/scripts, making the directory if it does not exist.
+Copy "randomversion.pl" to $irssidir/scripts, making the directory if it does not exist.
 Copy "versions.txt" to the root $irssidir.
 This is the same directory where the config file is usually found.

 To run on startup, copy the file to $irssidir/scripts/autorun, again making the directory if it does not exist.